mbroso/constraintnet_foc/readme.md

 ```

 ## Pre-trained Models
-Using six different random seeds, we trained six unconstrained agents (experiment ids 0, 1, 2, 3, 4 and 5), six clipped unconstrained agents (experiment ids: 50, 51, 52, 53, 54, 55) and six ConstraintNet agents (experiment ids 100, 101, 102, 103, 104 and 105).
+Using six different random seeds, we trained six unconstrained agents (experiment IDs 0, 1, 2, 3, 4 and 5), six clipped unconstrained agents (experiment IDs: 50, 51, 52, 53, 54, 55) and six ConstraintNet agents (experiment IDs 100, 101, 102, 103, 104 and 105).
 Training those 18 agents was done using the script *./train_agents.sh*.
 The pre-trained models and obtained rewards during training are stored in the *./experiments/* folder.
 We provide the weights after full training (10e5 time steps) and for maximum evaluation score during training (3.95e5 for ConstraintNet, 5.25e5 for unconstrained NN, and 0.3e5 for clipped unconstrained).
-For repeating the training, the folders within ./experiments must be deleted or other experiment ids must be chosen.
+For repeating the training, the folders within ./experiments must be deleted or other experiment IDs must be chosen.

 ## Evaluation

 ### Reward Comparison during Training of Unconstrained and ConstraintNet FOC
-To compare the reward during training of unconstrained, clipped unconstrained and ConstraintNet FOC, specify the method *reward* and set the experiment ids for unconstrained, clipped unconstrained, and ConstraintNet FOC.
+To compare the reward during training of unconstrained, clipped unconstrained and ConstraintNet FOC, specify the method *reward* and set the experiment IDs for unconstrained, clipped unconstrained, and ConstraintNet FOC.
 A plot *./foc_reward_comparison.png* will be generated.
 ```eval
 python eval.py --method reward --exp_ids_unconstrained 0 1 2 3 4 5 --exp_ids_unconstrained_clipped 50 51 52 53 54 55 --exp_ids_ConstraintNet 100 101 102 103 104 105
 ```

 ### Crash Rate Comparison during Training of Unconstrained and ConstraintNet FOC
-To compare the reward during training of unconstrained, clipped unconstrained and ConstraintNet FOC, specify the method *reward* and set the experiment ids for unconstrained and ConstraintNet FOC.
+To compare the reward during training of unconstrained, clipped unconstrained and ConstraintNet FOC, specify the method *reward* and set the experiment IDs for unconstrained and ConstraintNet FOC.
 A plot *./foc_crash_rate_comparison.png* will be generated.
 ```eval
 python eval.py --method crash_rate --exp_ids_unconstrained 0 1 2 3 4 5 --exp_ids_unconstrained_clipped 50 51 52 53 54 55 --exp_ids_ConstraintNet 100 101 102 103 104 105